Integrated Management Systems for Lifesciences Industries

 - Tracking the sources of problems from outside the company and directing them to other quality modules such as customer complaints and non-conformities.

-Keeping all the audits ready and updated at all times will enable the organisations to provide internal and external data to the auditor within a moment.
+Keeping all the audits ready and updated at all times will enable the organizations to provide internal and external data to the auditor within a moment.
 Audit management with traceability of events allow users to verify quality issues regarding any adverse event, and provide a detailed report of root cause and the corrective action implemented, and also their effectiveness.

 Audit readiness will offer users with automatic scheduling, quality and safety reports, audit distribution, standard templates, and integration with other tools which gives the opportunity for continuous improvement.